 The counselor encourages the client to do most of the talking while the counselor listens.
 The counselor does not make a decision for the client.
 Sometimes, the client changes her mind on the course of action, and a counselor’s responsibility is to support and assist through this process.

-In short, differences between teaching and counseling focus on the words direction or facilitation.: Direction versus facilitation.
-Teaching focuses on giving direction; counseling focuses on facilitating decisions or next actions.
+In short, differences between teaching and counseling focus on the words direction or facilitation.
+Teaching focuses on giving directing an action; counseling focuses on facilitating decisions or next actions.

 Setting is frequently different.

 Teaching is done in a group or on a one-on-one basis.
 Counseling is done on a one-to-one basis, or perhaps between a counselor and a couple.